SSWConsulting/SSW.Rules.Content/rules/know-the-basic-video-terminologies/rule.md

 **Video: PIP - [3:32 - 4:21](https://youtu.be/L94TEsTuLz4?t=212)**

-Feedback example: "Bring the PIP back in at this point so we can see Jason talking."
+Feedback example: "2:22, bring the PIP back in at this point so we can see Jason talking."

 ### 11. Split Screen